A universal speed limit for spreading of coherence

 Finally, in Fig.~\ref{fig:4} we study how the system approaches the long-time coarsening speed $D$, which also reconciles our observations with the finite-system intuition (and experience) that for stronger interactions condensates form faster, and for $a\rightarrow 0$ they do not form at all.

 As we illustrate in Fig.~\ref{fig:4}{\ba} for fixed $n$, the same initial state (P$_1$), and three values of $a$, for weaker interactions the gas takes longer to join the universal scaling trajectory, and joins it at a larger value of $\ell$.
-Here all curves start at $t=0$ and plotting versus $t-t^*$ collapses them in the scaling regime; the dashed line shows $\ell^2 = 3\hbar(t-t^*)/m$.
+Here all curves start at $t=0$ and plotting versus $t-t^*$ collapses them in the scaling regime; the dashed line shows $\ell^2 = D(t-t^*)$.

-In Fig.~\ref{fig:4}{\bb} we show that the timescale for the approach to the scaling regime is set by $t_{\xi} \propto 1/(na)$.
-Here, expressing all our P$_1$ data for different $a$, $n$, and $V$ (see Fig.~\ref{fig:3}) in terms of $\xi$ and $t_{\xi}$ collapses them onto a single curve, and the inset shows that the approach to the scaling regime is captured well by an exponential with a time constant $\tau \approx 50 \,t_{\xi}$ (see also Extended Data Fig.~\ref{fig:S4} in Methods).
-Numerically differentiating these data, and thus eliminating the non-universal $t^*$, in Fig.~\ref{fig:4}{\bc} we show how $\upd \ell^2/\upd t$ approaches the universal $D= 3\hbar/m$ as a function of $(\ell/\xi)^2$; here we also add the corresponding data for the initial states P$_{2}$ and P$_{3}$.
+In Fig.~\ref{fig:4}{\bb} we show that expressing all our data for different P$_{i}$, $a$, $V$, and $n$ (see Fig.~\ref{fig:3}) in terms of $\xi$ and $t_{\xi}$ collapses them onto a single curve.
+Here, the dashed line has slope $mD/\hbar = 3.4$ and the solid line that captures the approach to the scaling regime is an exponential with a time constant $\tau = 56 \,t_{\xi}$ (see also Extended Data Fig.~\ref{fig:S6}).
+Numerically differentiating these data, and thus eliminating the non-universal $t^*$, in Fig.~\ref{fig:4}{\bc} we show how $\upd \ell^2/\upd t$ approaches the universal $D=3.4\,\hbar/m$ (dashed line) as a function of $(\ell/\xi)^2$.

-The dimensionless results in Figs.~\ref{fig:4}{\bb} and \ref{fig:4}{\bc} imply that for any interaction strength the system would eventually reach the same coarsening speed $D$.
-However, consistently with the NTFP theory~\cite{Chantesana:2019}, this speed limit is reached for $\ell \gg \xi$.
-Hence, the system size required to observe this is larger for larger $\xi$ (smaller $na$), and diverges for $na\rightarrow 0$.
-As we discuss in Methods and Extended Data Fig.~\ref{fig:S5}, previous experiments on the emergence of extended coherence during far-from-equilibrium condensation, in both harmonic~\cite{Ritter:2007} and box~\cite{Glidden:2021} traps, were not in the universal-speed regime; consequently, for tunable interactions in Ref.~\cite{Glidden:2021}, the observed relaxation time was $\propto 1/a$.
+The dimensionless results in Figs.~\ref{fig:4}{\bb} and \ref{fig:4}{\bc} imply that for any interaction strength the system would eventually, for $\ell \gg \xi$, exhibit the same coarsening speed $D$.
+However, the system size required to observe this is larger for larger $\xi$ (smaller $na$), and diverges for $na\rightarrow 0$.
+As we discuss in Methods and Extended Data Fig.~\ref{fig:S7}, previous experiments on the emergence of extended coherence during far-from-equilibrium condensation, in both harmonic~\cite{Ritter:2007} and box~\cite{Glidden:2021} traps, were not in the universal-speed regime; consequently, for tunable interactions in Ref.~\cite{Glidden:2021}, the observed relaxation time was $\propto 1/a$.

-The speed limit $D=3\hbar/m$ has curious implications for the emergence of coherence on truly macroscopic lengthscales.
-For $^{39}$K, for coherence to spread via coarsening over $1\,$cm would require hours, and for it spread through a pool-sized cloud would take centuries.
-Even reducing the particle mass to that of a nucleon, it would take longer than the age of the universe for coherence to spread from London to New York.